Do you know who Chandler Bolt is?

 The first step to doing that is knowing your stuff, and boy, did Jon do his homework.
-He’s built his blog to a six-figure income.
+He’s built his blog into a six-figure income.

 Monthly, that is.

-He makes more in a month than most people in a year, so it’s fair to assume he’s good at all kinds of online marketing.
+He makes more in a month than most people earn in a year, so it’s fair to assume that he’s good at online marketing.

-But what would get him even more fans and potential customers, is teaching people how to implement the techniques he used to growth hack his companies to these huge revenues in such a short time.
+But, he also knew that what would get him even more fans and potential customers was teaching people how to implement the techniques that he used to growth hack his companies to these huge revenues in such a short time.